Fred's ImageMagick Scripts

 -m .... mode ........... binary or grayscale morphology; default=binary

-PURPOSE: To perform binary or grayscale morphologic operations on an image, including dilate, erode, open and close.
+PURPOSE: To perform binary or grayscale morphologic operations on an image, including dilate, erode, open, close and others.

-DESCRIPTION: MORPHOLOGY applies any one of the following morphologic operations to an image: dilate, erode, open or close using values in a 3x3 neighborhood of each pixel in the image.
+DESCRIPTION: MORPHOLOGY applies any one of the following morphologic operations to an image: dilate, erode, open or close, and other similar types of operations, depending on the values in a 3x3 neighborhood of each pixel in the image.
 The dilate operation returns the maximum value in the neighborhood.
 The erode operation returns the minimum value in the neighborhood.
 The open operation performs a dilate followed by an erode.
 The close operations performs an erode followed by a dilate.
-If the mode is set to binary, the script assumes the input image is binary (thresholded to 0 and max quantum value) and applies a much more efficient algorithm.
+If the mode is set to binary, the script assumes the input image is binary (thresholded to black and white) and applies a much more efficient algorithm.

 ARGUMENTS: